Paul Maurer

-Paul Maurer (born 22 May 1996) is a German footballer who plays as a right winger.
+Paul Maurer (born 22 May 1996) is a German footballer who plays as a right winger for German amateur side SG Zepernick.

 Career

 Maurer made his professional debut for Energie Cottbus in the 3.
 Liga on 9 May 2015, coming on as a substitute in the 76th minute for Nikolas Ledgerwood in the 0–3 home loss against Borussia Dortmund II.

+In June 2024, Maurer signed with German amateur side SG Einheit Zepernick, after two years without a club.